 The Paul Drude Institute (PDI) performs basic research as a lively symbiosis of materials science and solid state physics.
 Our research aims at inspiring and demonstrating new functionalities for future information technologies.
-As a member of the Leibniz Gemeinschaft and Forschungsverbund Berlin we are an independent research institute with about 110 employees.
+As a member of the Leibniz-Gemeinschaft and Forschungsverbund Berlin e.V. we are an independent research institute with about 100 employees.
 We are located in the very heart of the city near Gendarmenmarkt.
-You may find more details at www.pdi-berlin.de
+You may find more details at www.pdi-berlin.de.

 What we offer:

-The position is available as of now and its duration is presently limited to 1 years with an optional extension.
+The position is available for 2 years.
 Payment is according to TVöD (Treaty for German public service).
-PDI is an equal opportunity employer.
-Among equally qualified applicants preference will be given to disabled candidates.
+The Paul Drude Institute aims at increasing the quota of female employees.
+The application of women is therefore encouraged.
+Among equally qualified applicants, preference will be given to disabled candidates.

 Applications including a motivation letter, a CV, degrees with transcripts, a publication list and two references should be sent preferably in PDF format by September 30, 2021 using “BALET” in the subject line to:

 Mr. Andreas Hartung, email: email@example.com

 For scientific and technical questions related to the project, please contact